meetpatell07/kg-chatbot-vercel-ai/README.md

 1. **Document Ingestion**:
    - The FAQ document is split into semantic chunks
    - Each chunk is embedded using Google's embedding model
-   - Embeddings are stored in Neon PostgreSQL with pgvector extension
+   - Embeddings are stored in Chroma Cloud (vector database)

 2. **Query Processing**:
    - User query is embedded using the same model